 - Chekhov's Gun: Roger talks about how he used to sing "Howdy-Do" to Blythe to make her feel better when depressed.
 The song is used near the end of the episode to do just that.

-- Conspicuous CGI: Roger's car is cel-shaded CGI in any shot where it moves.
+- Conspicuous CG: Roger's car is cel-shaded CG in any shot where it moves.

 - Continuity Nod: No one seems able to properly finish stacking cans of cat food into a pyramid without something idiotic happening to send the stack crashing down.